jessehui/Compression/Readme.md

 It seems reasonable, but that's not even close to Shannon's limit.
 An event which has 90% probability to happen for example should be encoded using 0.15 bits.
 You can't do that using Huffman trees.

 A solution to this problem was found almost 30 years later, by Jorma Rissanen, under the name of Arithmetic coder.

+Zstd is developed for is configurable memory requirement, with the objective to fit into low-memory configurations, or servers handling many connections in parallel.